-It was also based on similar factors for your spouse who will now be the primary caregiver for your kids and additional factors such as the number of children, their ages, her career status and all other relevant current circumstances.
+It uses similar factors for your spouse, now be the primary caregiver for your kids.
+Additional factors also play a role, such as the number of children, their ages, career status, and all other relevant current circumstances.

-Is a support modification possible?
+Is support modification difficult?

 Let’s look at a few scenarios that might necessitate a change to your child support situation:

-- You are laid off and don’t have the income you had previously
+- You are laid off and don’t have the income you had previously.

-- Your ex-spouse gets a significant bump in income
+- Your ex-spouse gets a significant bump in income.

-- You gain primary custody of your kids
+- You gain primary custody of your kids.

-- You are injured and can’t work
+- You are injured and can’t work.

-- Your child becomes injured or ill and requires more care
+- Your child becomes injured or ill and requires more care.

-- Your former spouse decides to relocate
+- Your former spouse decides to relocate.

-- Death of a parent or child
+- Death of a parent or child.

 Child support is for the benefit of your children and your ex does have some latitude in determining how it is allocated.

-As for being thorough, you will want to work with your attorney to put together an updated documentation of your circumstances.
+As for being thorough, work with your attorney to put together an updated documentation of your circumstances.
 You need to be completely honest in detailing all of your income and expenses.

 Think of it this way; your ex will be required to submit similar paperwork.
 If you caught a whiff of any possible dishonesty on their part to try and gain a more favorable outcome, you wouldn’t give up until the truth was uncovered, right?
 Expect that sentiment to go both ways.